 The most common type of ambient occlusion that is being used is SSAO (Screen Space Ambient Occlusion) it is common because it is not demanding at all.
 However, the quality can vary largely from one game to another game, and it largely depends on how the developers implement ambient occlusion in the game.

-However, SSAO is just one type of ambient occlusion that is available in the games, there is HBAO (Horizon Based Ambient Occlusion) and then there is HDAO (High Definition Ambient Occlusion).
+However, SSAO is just one type of ambient occlusion that is available in the games.
+There is HBAO (Horizon Based Ambient Occlusion) and then there is HDAO (High Definition Ambient Occlusion) as well.
 These two technologies are owned by Nvidia and AMD respectively, which also means that they perform better on the respective graphics cards.

-Upon closer inspection, you can realise that both type of ambient occlusions are rather similar in what they provide – they are there to give you the best quality of ambient occlusion you can get, however, at the same time, the performance hit on the games would be higher.
+Upon closer inspection, you can realize that both types of ambient occlusions are rather similar in what they provide – they are there to give you the best quality of ambient occlusion you can get.
+But at the same time, the performance hit on the games would be higher.

-In addition to that, you also need to know that these are not as widely implemented in games as SSAO.
+In addition to that, these are not as widely implemented in games as SSAO.

 Last but not the least, there is a new type of ambient occlusion that was recently introduced, and it was called VXAO (voxel ambient occlusion) and it was developed by Nvidia as something that would be a successor to HBAO.
-The important thing you need to understand about VXAO is that it is more demanding than today’s standards, and in addition to that, it also requires a better, higher end GPU to power it without any issues whatsoever.
+Iit is more demanding than today’s standards, and in addition to that, it also requires a better, higher-end GPU to power it without any issues whatsoever.

 Should You Use Ambient Occlusion?

 Now that you know what ambient occlusion does, the question arises.
 Should you use this feature?
 Well, to be honest, the answer completely depends on the PC you are running.
 On PCs that are not powerful enough, it is the safest bet to turn off this feature because why would you want to get lower frames just for the sake of having your games look pretty.